EKal-aa/orange-support-files/README.md

 ## Usage
 - Download the Zip file of this repository (click the green button "Code", than "Download ZIP".
 Decompress Zip file).
-- Open the file (with the highest version number) in folder ows-files with orange (and store it in a place convinient for you).
+- Open the file (with the highest version number) in folder ows-files with orange (and store it in a place convenient for you).
 - Copy and paste a widget in your own orange canvas.
 - See also documentation ([Some documentation for the scripts](https://github.com/EKal-aa/orange-support-files/blob/main/doc/readme.md)).
 - Some example flows are provided in the folder "example-flows".